-- Provide a Bikeshare at the Metro site. - Provide a full-service bicycle storage facility located directly adjacent to the Metro station, either in the WMATA parking garage or the redevelopment of the Metro site. - Explore the feasibility of providing covered bike parking on the west side of MD 355 at the pedestrian tunnel entrance.
+- Provide a Bikeshare at the Metro site. - Provide a full-service bicycle storage facility located directly adjacent to the Metro station, either in the WMATA parking garage or the redevelopment of the Metro site.

 Figure 24: Diagram showing existing, planned and recommended bike connections